leanswift/leanswift.github.io/supplierportal/src/pages/net-change-report.md

 ## 23.3.0

-## **Enhancements**
+### Enhancements

-- Existing Supplier Items from M3 is imported to Database during Supplier Registration2.
+- Existing Supplier Items from M3 is imported to Database during Supplier Registration.
 - Provided backend configuration for Supplier Onboarding My Information form submission message.
 - TAX ID field characters can be configured from Magento Admin.
 - Confirmation email will be sent to Supplier once onboarded to portal.